GuptaVishu2002/DynamicEmbedding/EmbeddingExtractor/README.md

-# ALIGNNTL: Feature Extraction
+# ALIGNNTL: Embedding Extraction

-This directory contains information on how to perform feature extraction using ALIGNN.
+This directory contains information on how to perform embedding extraction using ALIGNN.

 ### Instructions